uktrade/iigb-beta-content/content/beta/industries/financial-services/sub-sectors/asset-management/sections/a growing, open market/en_US.md

 ---
 title: The UK’s open asset management market is growing
 ---
 The UK is one of the most open markets for asset management, and has had 7 successive years of growth.
-Total funds under management increased to a record £6.9 trillion at the end of 2015.
+Total funds under management increased to a record 6.9 trillion GBP at the end of 2015.

 Overseas investors own about 40% of medium sized fund management firms.
 Asset managers with overseas parent organisations manage 57% of assets managed in the UK according to the Investment Association.[source: Investment Association]